The64thGamer/cheeseepedia/content/s25uqi8oma7tm1de/content.md

-***'Cupid Shuffle 2012'*** was a road show which was first released in September 2012 on the {{< wiki-link "Road Show 2012" >}} CD, which was a redub of {{< wiki-link "Cupid Shuffle" >}} with Jaret Reddick as Chuck E. Cheese.
+***'Cupid Shuffle 2012'*** was a road show which was first released in September 2012 on the [Road Show 2012] CD, which was a redub of [Cupid Shuffle] with Jaret Reddick as Chuck E. Cheese.
 It would make its live show debut exclusively on Weigl stages for the remainder of 2012.
 It would then be released for Studio C and Existing Stages in January 2013.

 ## Summary